cgkineo/adapt-close/README.md

 	</tr>
 </table>

-* Note: Firefox doesn’t currently support custom messages in its dialogs.
+* Note: Firefox doesn’t support custom messages in its dialogs.
+UPDATE July 2020 Neither Chrome nor Edge (the new version that's based on Chromium) allow custom messages any more.
+Additionally, most 'evergreen' browsers now seem to ignore any attempt to display a dialog in response to the `beforeunload` event if the user hasn't interacted with the page.